Is online learning right for me?

 Is Knox Seminary’s online program accredited?

 Knox Theological Seminary is accredited by the Commission on Accrediting of the Association of Theological Schools (ATS) in the United States and Canada and has been granted status to offer a comprehensive distance education program.
+The Master of Arts (Biblical and Theological Studies) and the Master of Arts (Christian and Classical Studies) are available fully online.
+For the Master of Divinity program, up to 60 of the 90 required hours can be taken online.
+Our Doctor of Ministry students can also take up to three courses online.

 Are courses taken through Knox Online transferable to another institution?